Los Angeles police return Afghan immigrants' lost wedding album

 Along with the album, the officers returned ceremonial keepsakes from the wedding in Afghanistan including a tablecloth and linen napkins which also were in the briefcase, Pedregon said.
 The family treated the officers to a sumptuous meal.

-The officers "didn't realise the magnitude of it until they actually got up there and saw the reception," he said.
+The officers "didn't realize the magnitude of it until they actually got up there and saw the reception," he said.

 The couple could not be reached for comment on Friday.